jepstein-eagle/adaptable/packages/plugins/README.md

 > We have made it a plugin so that those users who don't need charting, or have their own charting libraries, can avoid having to download a package that they will not use.

+### No Code Plugin

+The No Code plugin enables the creation of AdapTable instances purely for drag n drop of JSON or Excel files.

+An Adaptable wizard will work out the column names and types - and allow you to set filtering, sorting, and editability as required.

+The wizard will also allow you to choose from more advanced options so you can create a dynamic AdapTable instance to meet your particular requirements.

+Once built AdapTable will save the state as it does for developer-built instances, so that any filters, searches, reports etc that are created are available the next time that named instance is run.

 ## Demo

-Visit the [Charts Demo](https://demo.adaptableblotter.com/charts) to see AdapTable with the Charts plugin.
+Visit the [Charts Demo](https://demo.adaptabletools.com/charts) to see AdapTable with the Charts plugin.

-Visit the [Cell Summary Demo](https://demo.adaptableblotter.com/gridmanagement/aggridcellsummarydemo) to see AdapTable with the Finance plugin.
+Visit the [Cell Summary Demo](https://demo.adaptabletools.com/gridmanagement/aggridcellsummarydemo) to see AdapTable with the Finance plugin.

+Visit the [No Code Demo](https://demo.adaptabletools.com/admin/aggridnocodedemo) to see AdapTable with the No Code plugin.

 ## Help